 VIE insurance scheme

 Over 35% of the volunteers find an assignment abroad within one to three months.
-What are the VIE application procedures?
+What is the VIE application procedure?

 To find a VIE assignment; there are several steps to follow.